Permit Qualifying Courses for Intermediate Riders, 8 Hours

 Cancellation & Reschedule Policy

-Refunds will ONLY be issued for cancellations made at least 10 days before the class.
+Refunds will only be issued for cancellations made at least 10 days before the class.
 If you call to cancel less than 10 days before the class, you will forfeit your entire registration fee.
 If you would like to reschedule your class, there is a $25 rescheduling fee if rescheduled 10 days prior to the beginning of your class.
-If you are late, or do not show up for your class, you forfeit your entire registration fee.
+Changes cannot be made less than 10 days before the start of your course.
+If you are late, arrive unprepared or do not show up for your class, you forfeit your entire registration fee.

-While our staff will do as much as possible to help you learn to ride safely we can not guarantee that you will learn to ride, or that you will pass the written and riding exams that are required to successfully complete this class.
+While our instructors will do as much as possible to help you learn to ride safely we can not guarantee that you will learn to ride, or that you will pass the written or riding exams that are required to successfully complete this class.